hax/semicolon-less.js/README.md

 Currently I'm using [yyx990803/semi](https://github.com/yyx990803/semi) as underground implementation, and it doesn't support some ES6 syntax (eg. for-of, generators.
 See the skipped [tests](https://github.com/hax/semicolon-less.js/blob/master/test/test.js)).
 We will solve it in the future.

+## I want to convert semicolon-less style back to semicolon-itis style

+It's totally unnecessary and not the scope of this project.
+But if you really want it due to some reasons (ie. your boss/team/IDEs/tools insist on semicolon-itis style), use [yyx990803/semi](https://github.com/yyx990803/semi).

+In fact, most js code generators will add semicolons as <abbr title="Automatic Semicolon Insertion">ASI</abbr> rules.
+So you could just use [uglifyjs](https://github.com/mishoo/UglifyJS) to regenerate your codes.

 ## I don't agree with you; semicolons are REQUIRED!

 Ok;